ericsson-iap/python-sample-app/README.md

 docker save proj-eric-oss-drop/eric-oss-hello-world-python-app:<VERSION> -o csar-output/docker.tar
 ```

-Run the following command locally to create a CSAR app package using the
+Run the following command locally to create a CSAR App package using the
 eric-oss-app-package-tool.

 ```bash